 Events

-The National Gallery of Iceland offers a creative and exciting art course for children in its new art workshop at Fríkirkjuvegur 7.
+The National Gallery of Iceland offers a creative and exciting art course for children in its art workshop at Fríkirkjuvegur 7.

 The course is inspired by the museum's exhibitions, where participants will explore the artworks while focusing on enhancing their color and form perception.
 Children will have the opportunity to use a variety of materials and work in different mediums such as painting and sculpture.